 The Advisory Committee meets several times a year, and aims to provide an effective two way communication mechanism between the Harbour Commission and its key stakeholders and harbour users.

 As a forum for collecting updates, news and developments from the Commission that impact on and affect harbour and river users in Cowes, the Advisory Committee performs an essential role, distributing information so that stakeholders are kept up-to-date and have an opportunity to ask questions and have their views represented to the Commission.

-The Advisory Committee meetings are a chance for CHAC members to comment on proposed changes in the operation of the harbour, and to suggest ideas for improvements or raise issues of concern.
-Recent items on the agenda have included: continuing the improvements to water quality in the harbour and river, protecting waterfront marine employment sites in Cowes and East Cowes, major harbour projects such as the new Cowes Breakwater and East Cowes development project, as well as promoting the towns of Cowes and East Cowes to attract more events.
-Equally, the Advisory Committee meetings provide an opportunity for the Harbour Commission to share information on new projects with the stakeholder representatives.
+The Advisory Committee meetings enable CHAC members to comment on proposed changes in the operation of the harbour, and to suggest ideas for improvements or raise issues of concern.
+Recent items on the agenda have included: the next phases of the Outer Harbour Project (Shrape extension and Eastern Channel dredge), the planned Victoria Quay marina and East Cowes development, the proposed Medina Yard development, harbour safety, water taxi services, harbour maintenance dredging, a Committee Boat for Cowes, and the new Destination Cowes partnership.
+Equally, the Advisory Committee meetings provide an opportunity for the Commission to share information on new projects with the CHAC stakeholder representatives.

 Advisory Committee members remain in post for two, three-year terms, and vacancies will be coming up for new members to join.
 If you are interested in getting involved, contact the Advisory Committee direct at email@example.com or via the Harbour Office, Tel: 01983 293952.